Over time, the worth of a piece of real estate will go up and down.

-For the most part, home values appreciate in the long term.
+Typically, house values appreciate in the long term.

-Each of these items plays a part.
+All these play a part.